Xephoney/2SPIM131-Game-Engine/README.md

  Game Engine Architecture @ HINN 2022

+THIS BRANCH REQUIRES PYTHON 3 TO BE INSTALLED LOCALLY ON YOUR COMPUTER

 Hans Ola and Kristian's Game Engine Project
 The code comes mostly from TheCherno's Game Engine Series, but with some modifications to suit our needs